 Enrolled members of American Indian tribes may subtract wages earned while living and working on their tribe's reservation.
 You can subtract only those amounts that you included on line B5, ARIZONA column.
 The federal government must recognize these tribes.

-For more information, see Arizona Department of Revenue Income Tax Ruling ITR 96-4.
+For more information, see Income Tax Ruling ITR 96-4 at www.azdor.gov.

 B. Qualified Wood Stove, Wood Fireplace, or Gas Fired Fireplace